-If you are a student newly admitted to WashU in F-1 or J-1 immigration status sponsored by another U.S. institution, you must transfer your SEVIS record to WashU if any of the following apply:
+If you are a newly admitted student to WashU and are in active F-1 or J-1 immigration status sponsored by another U.S. institution, you may transfer your SEVIS record to WashU if any of the following apply:

-• You are currently enrolled in a college, university, or high school in the U.S.;
+• You are enrolled in a college, university, or high school in the U.S.;

 • You have recently graduated from a college, university, or high school in the U.S.;

-• You are currently in F-1 or J-1 status with an Active SEVIS record, even if you are outside the U.S.
+You must be in F-1/J-1 immigration status with an Active SEVIS record, even if you are outside the U.S.

-F-1 international students are only considered “SEVIS transfer students” for immigration purposes if they are currently in valid F-1 immigration status and no more than 5 months have passed from the last date of attendance OR the last day of OPT (whichever is later) to the start of classes.
+F-1 international students are only considered “SEVIS transfer students” for immigration purposes if they are currently in valid F-1 immigration status and no more than 5 months have passed from the last date of attendance OR the last day of OPT (whichever is later) to the start of classes at WashU.

-The deadline for F-1 students to request a transfer is 60 days after the program completion or OPT end date, whichever is later.
+The deadline for F-1 students to request a transfer is 60 days after the program completion or OPT end date at the institution that holds the student’s record, whichever is later.

 Steps to transfer my SEVIS record to WashU